Deiva Thirumagal: Plot

-Anu files a case against Rajendran but loses hope when she learns that Rajendran's lawyer is Bashyam, a feared senior lawyer who has never lost a case.
-The case is then heard in the high court, with both parties arguing to the child's custody.
-Finally, Bashyam asks Krishna about how he can raise his daughter and support her financially.
+Anu files a Habeas corpus case against Rajendran but loses hope when she learns that his lawyer is Bhashyam, a feared senior advocate who has never lost a case.
+The case is then heard in the High Court, with both parties arguing to the child's custody.
+Finally, Bhashyam asks Krishna about how he can raise his daughter and support her financially.

-After a quick show of father-daughter connection and affection, Bashyam withdraws the case voluntarily, thereby giving the custody of Nila to Krishna, and leaves the court.
-After spending some time with his daughter, Krishna takes her back to Shwetha so that she can have financial stability and that she can become a doctor when she grows up.
-Later, Krishna returns to work at Victor's chocolate factory.
+After a tearful show of father-daughter connection and affection, Bhashyam withdraws the case voluntarily, thereby giving the custody of Nila to Krishna, and leaves the court.
+After spending some time with his daughter, Krishna takes her back to Shwetha so that she can live a comfortable life with financial stability, and that she can become a doctor when she grows up.
+Krishna returns to Ooty to his old job at Victor's chocolate factory.